Icahn-PalCare/NHATS-Share/NHATS Setup.md

 # NHATS Setup - 01/07/2021

-## Stata code to clean and create variables fro Rounds 1-9 of NHATS data.
+## Stata code to clean and create variables from Rounds 1-9 of NHATS data.

 ## Heading